-Manarola, the second village of the Cinque Terre coming from La Spezia, is perhaps, among others, the most picturesque village, made up of the characteristic perched and colorful tower-houses that overlook the alleys and the main street.
+Manarola, the second town in the Cinque Terre arriving from La Spezia, is perhaps, among others, the most picturesque village, composed of the characteristic colorful perched tower-houses that overlook the carruggi and the main street.

 Manarola looks like a village in miniature: The village develops around the main road that retraces the course of the Groppo stream, which is now covered and no longer visible.
 Numerous alleyways and stone alleys branch off from the main street, all to be discovered, to reach the sides of the promontory and the houses higher up.

 The main square of the village is curiously higher than the rest of the town.
 A white pyramid is visible between the houses that stand out at the top of the village, which, historically, has always served as a signal for ships.

 The first historical records on Manarola belong to the second half of the thirteenth century, related to the affairs of the Fieschi family of Lavagna.
 Having come under the rule of Genoa, the town experienced progressive development, becoming a major producer of oil and wine.